 A. The most common issue is Coccidiosis and generally affects chickens 3 days old to 6 months old.
 This is a condition caused by the Coccidial protozoan organism, an internal parasite called Eimeria that lives in the cells that line the intestines and causes bleeding and swelling.
 This will also cause the birds to lose a lot of fluids and nutrients from their food will not be absorbed.
 If left untreated coccidiosis will cause them to die.
 Coccidiosis is normally only seen in young, growing chickens because older chickens develop immunity to it.

-A. This is most commonly called pasty butt and is normally caused by a dramatic change in temperature for long periods of time.
+A. This is most commonly called pasty butt and is normally caused by a dramatic change in temperature for long periods.
 It is blocking your chicks’ vent which causes it to not be able to relieve itself.

 A. By nature, some pecking is normal.
-However, when they pick all the feathers off or kill each other, it could be brought on by a number of reasons.
+However, when they pick all the feathers off or kill each other, it could be brought on for several reasons.
 They may be too crowded or too hot.
 You may have too much light on them, or the light is on too long in the night.
-Be sure you are feeding them the appropriate chicken feed, since they will peck each other if they are not getting the right nutrients.
+Be sure you are feeding them the appropriate chicken feed since they will peck each other if they are not getting the right nutrients.

 A. The safest way to do this is to hold the birds’ leg and saw off the spur ½ inches away from the leg.